FS > M.A.Y.B.E.

 Video: Daði Freyr (Daði & Gagnamagnið) – Think About Things (Official Video)

-Filed in: Essays /52/ | Intuition /62/ | Si /19/ | Ni /42/
+Filed in: Intuition /62/ | Si /19/ | Essays /52/ | Ni /42/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Hiern."
-Which I believe is a term used when speaking about trial versions of poorly made software.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Eioninor."
+Pretty sure it has to do with lack of emotional control.